Kong/terraform-provider-konnect/docs/resources/gateway_plugin_proxy_cache.md

 - `cache_control` (Boolean) When enabled, respect the Cache-Control behaviors defined in RFC7234.
 Default: false
 - `cache_ttl` (Number) TTL, in seconds, of cache entities.
 Default: 300
 - `content_type` (List of String) Upstream response content types considered cacheable.
 The plugin performs an **exact match** against each specified value.
+Default: ["application/json","text/plain"]
 - `ignore_uri_case` (Boolean) Default: false
 - `memory` (Attributes) (see [below for nested schema](#nestedatt--config--memory))
 - `request_method` (List of String) Downstream request methods considered cacheable.
+Default: ["GET","HEAD"]
 - `response_code` (List of Number) Upstream response status code considered cacheable.
+Default: [200,301,404]
 - `response_headers` (Attributes) Caching related diagnostic headers that should be included in cached responses (see [below for nested schema](#nestedatt--config--response_headers))
 - `storage_ttl` (Number) Number of seconds to keep resources in the storage backend.
 This value is independent of `cache_ttl` or resource TTLs defined by Cache-Control behaviors.
 - `vary_headers` (List of String) Relevant headers considered for the cache key.
 If undefined, none of the headers are taken into consideration.